Editor’s Note: This is the first part in a planned series on affordable housing in Williamstown. See part two in the Feb. 7 issue.

-In addition to the three sites being looked at by the AHC, Higher
+In addition to the three sites being looked at by the AHC, Higher Ground has

 "We need to build on all four of those," said Catherine Yamamoto, chairwoman of the Affordable Housing Committee.
 "And if we do, then that will begin to address the need.
 It won’t even meet the need, but it will begin to address the need."

 In the Northern Berkshires, affordable housing development has been at a standstill for more than 10 years, said Jim Canavan, who has overseen housing projects throughout the state, including the Gordon Mansfield Veterans Village, a cooperative housing development in Pittsfield that was constructed by the non-profit group Soldier On, which provides support for homeless veterans.